AlxndrKlbk/PhD_monorepo/README.md

 # Description
-Repository for writing a PhD in the field of optimization theory in application to modeling the structures of technological objects
+Repository for writing a PhD in the field of numerical methods for solving the equation of heat and mass transfer